rxue/unix_scripts/README.md

 When referencing a variable, surround its name with curly braces to clarify to the parser and to human readers where the variable name stops and other text begins; for example, `${etcdir}` instead of just `$etcdir`

-There's no standard convention for the naming of shell variables, but all-caps names typically suggeskt environment variables or variables read from global configuration files.
-More often than not, local variable are all-lowercase with components separated by unserscores.
+There's no standard convention for the naming of shell variables, but all-caps names typically suggest environment variables or variables read from global configuration files.
+More often than not, local variable are all-lowercase with components separated by underscores.

 <sub>Reference: UNIX AND LINUX SYSTEM ADMINISTRATION HANDBOOK (4th edition) > Chapter 2 Scripting and the Shell > Shell basics > Variables and quoting (P/33)</sub>